Telegraphic Transfer vs Wire Transfer: What's the Difference?

 For domestic transfers, the process is more straightforward.
 Communication between your bank and the recipient's bank does not involve intermediary banks, resulting in lower fees and faster processing times, typically within the same business day.

-What Details Do You Need to Send a Telegraphic Transfer or Wire Transfer?
+What Details Do You Need to Make a Transfer?

-The details you need to make a telegraphic transfer or wire transfer depend on whether it is domestic or international.
-It also depends on whether you need to send your international transfer to a specific bank account or will be solely using a third-party agent's network to get your money to its final destination.
+The details you need to make a telegraphic transfer or wire transfer depend on whether it is domestic or international, and whether you’re sending to a bank account directly or using a third-party service.

 Details for Domestic Transfer